CONTACT

 Education

-• New England School of Law, J.D.
+• New England School of Law, J.D., magna cum laude

-• Bryant College, B.S., magna cum laude
+• Bryant College, B.S.

 Biography

 Amy empathetically represents fiduciaries in the administration of trusts and decedent estates, and individuals in contested probate matters such as will contests and parental rights matters.
 She understands that her clients are often navigating a new and intimidating legal system during an emotional and vulnerable time in their lives.
 Her work includes probate and elder law, guardianships, and conservatorships.
+Offering strategic advice to families with elderly members as they create care plans and deal with financial concerns, Amy guides her clients through legal issues made more complex by uncertainty and worry for the future of their loved ones.
+She is an Attorney Professional Member of PLAN of Connecticut, the only organization in Connecticut authorized to administer a pooled trust.
 For families with special needs children transitioning to adulthood, she has helped secure appropriate legal interventions in the Probate Courts that encourage disabled young adults to live as independently as possible.

 Amy earned her B.S. from Bryant College and her J.D. from New England School of Law, where she graduated magna cum laude and served as Production Managing Editor of the New England Law Review.
 She was awarded the New England Scholar Award, the Center for Computer-Assisted Legal Instruction Award (CALI) in conflict of laws, the Woman Achiever Award, and the West Group Outstanding Scholastic Achievement Award.